Power Query: Access REST APIs Secured by Basic Auth and API Key

 Use Anonymous Access, Not Basic

-Instead of Basic authentication, you should use Anonymous access with an authorization header.
+Instead of Basic authentication, use Anonymous access with an authorization header.

 Expression.Error: The 'Authorization' header is only supported when connecting anonymously.